OJB-Quantum/Navaho-Linguistics/README.md

 • Label dilution refrigerator in Navaho.

-• Label tunnel junctions & physical qubit components in Navaho, may original micrographs & renderings in Blender.
+• Label tunnel junctions & physical qubit components in Navaho, may include original micrographs & renderings in Blender.

 • Potential contributions to Qiskit/ Qiskit Metal documentation in Navaho (from paper to GitHub pull requests).